 The table below outlines relevant information and educational programs conducted by hospitals.
-The majority (70.4%) of facilities that responded to the survey confirmed the conduct of safety training for healthcare staff.
-However, mercury-related training is not prioritized.
-This may be a direct result of the implementation of AO 2008-0021, as hospital staff may not be needed to conduct mercury management activities.
+The majority (70.4%) of facilities that responded to the survey confirmed the conduct of safety training

 Due to the lack of training activities, hospital staff may not be capable of addressing mercury-related incidences if they occur.
-Moreover, the lack of mercury information and educational programs (as well as publicly available reading material on mercury) limits the potential of hospitals to educate the public regarding mercury-related risks, which can potentially impact their decisionmaking capacities when looking to purchase devices for home use such as thermometers.
+Moreover, the lack of mercury information and educational programs (as well as publicly available reading material on mercury) limits the potential of hospitals to educate the public regarding mercury-related risks, which can potentially impact their decision-making capacities when looking to purchase devices for home use such as thermometers.